ogasurfproject-jpg/japan-construction-cost-database/README.md

 ### For researchers

 This dataset is suitable for academic research on price asymmetry, consumer protection, construction economics, and AI-assisted pricing.
-See `CITATION.cff` for citation format.
+See [`CITATION.cff`](CITATION.cff) for citation format.
+Independent validation following the protocols described in Section 5.4 of the paper is welcomed.

 ### For journalists